 Swiss-based Global Jet is building up its presence in Asia with five aircraft in its fleet in the region and an air operator certificate (AOC) in hand in China.
 “We no longer are a European company working with Greater China,” says David Mezenen, chief representative for Global Jet in Greater China.
 “We can now claim with pride that we are a China-based operator.”
 Global Jet entered the Chinese market in 2006 and says it has taken time to build a charter, management, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Global Jet Adds Five Aircraft In Asia, Secures AOC In China".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Global Jet Adds Five Aircraft In Asia, Secures AOC In China".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.